ccaprani/genassign/README.md

 If set, the paper without solutions will not be produced

 `-e`, `--encrypt`
-If set, the produced PDFs will be encrypted
+If set, the produced PDFs will be encrypted with `--password`

 `-g`, `--generic`
 Operates in a generic mailmerge manner